davidesantangelo/emailhunter/README.md

 ## Email check API
-Find if a given email exist.
-If it does, we'll return where it was found.
+Checks if a given email address has been found in our base and returns the sources.
 ```ruby
 email_hunter.exist('bonjour@firmapi.com')
 ```